yogesh9630/NetCoreCoverage/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details.
+This project is licensed under the [Mit License](https://github.com/jke94/NetCoreCoverage/blob/dev/LICENSE), see the LICENSE.md file for details.